-Intuitively, an anchor text from unrelated Web sites should be considered as stronger evidence than that from the same site.
+Intuitively, an anchor text from unrelated websites should be considered stronger evidence than that from the same site.

-The paper presents a number of different models involving how much weight they might give to anchor text from links located on the same page, on the same site, on “related” sites, and tells us about a number of experiments that they perform where these different weights for the relevance of anchor text play into the experiments.
+The paper presents several different models involving how much weight they might give to anchor text from links located on the same page, on the same site, on “related” sites, and tells us about many experiments that they perform where these different weights for the relevance of anchor text play into the experiments.

-The authors looked at a dataset of 3,000 randomly sampled queries, and about 140 returned documents for each query which were graded by human editors as to their relevance (on a scale of 1 to 5 or bad to perfect).
+The authors looked at a dataset of 3,000 randomly sampled queries, and about 140 returned documents for each query that human editors graded regarding their relevance (on a scale of 1 to 5 or bad to perfect).
 They then separated the queries into informational type queries, and navigational type queries to examine how well the results turn out when they apply different weighted relevance amounts from their different anchor text models.

 Their research appears to indicate that if they count multiple links from the same domain as a single link, and give different weights to links from other sites based upon whether or not there is a relationship between those sites, that the relevance of anchor text pointing to pages increases, especially for navigational queries.

-One question that I need to ask, and intend to explore in the very near future, is what might a search engine do when there just aren’t many links (with associated anchor text) pointing to a page?
+One question that I need to ask, and intend to explore very soon, is what a search engine might do when there just aren’t many links (with associated anchor text) pointing to a page?
 Can the relevance of hypertext still be used somehow to tell a search engine what a page is about in that situation?